ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

   Missing the lowest of tides
   and the lovely morning sky
-  shared by a fortunate few
-  that had stayed and cared to tread on what was usually the hidden seabed.
+  shared by a few that had stayed and cared to tread on what was usually the hidden seabed.
 alignPoemLeft: false
 address: |-